SInginc/Dissertation/README.md

 ## How to evaluate

+### Benchmarking dataset and Metric

 Certainly, the feasibility of evaluating whatever power is dependent on the availability of experiment-validated data.
-For **docking power** and **scoring power**, things are much straigtforward because what we need are just the ligand-receptor co-crystals and the affinity numbers of the corresponding ligands.
+For **docking power** and **scoring power**, things are much straightforward because what we need are just the ligand-receptor co-crystal structures and the affinities of the corresponding ligands, of which the availability is quite high and the data are less biased.
 However, for **ranking power**, things become a bit more tricky.

+There are two ways to establish the benchmarking dataset for evaluating the **ranking power**.

+The first one is to build an ordered dataset consisting of compounds with known affinity.
+And the order should be ranked according to the affinities.
+So, the common metric for evaluation using such a benchmarking dataset is the **Pearson Correlation**, which means that we expect the programme could generate a compounds' list with similar order to the benchmarking dataset.
+But, in some cases, people used this method to evaluate the **scoring power** rather than the **rank power** (actually, it just depends on what perspective you take).

+The advantage of this method is apparent.
+That is the data are less biased, even though the affinity values could be in doubt.
+However, at least, they are all validated by experiments.

+The second method is to build a list of active compounds and inactive compounds (also referred to as decoys).
+We expect that the programme can generate a compounds' list, which ranks all the actives in front of the decoys regardless of the order of active compounds.
+Apparently, such an evaluation deems the **VS** programme as a binary classifier (with this regard, call it **screening power** evaluation is more suitable than **ranking power** evaluation, but, of course, it is still evaluating the **ranking power**, partially).
+Therefore, people borrowed metrics from the area of classifier, which are the Receiver Operating Characteristic (**ROC**) curve and the Area Under the **ROC** curve (**AUROC**).
+And people tend to use **AUROC** and its variants because numbers are more intuitive than pictures.

+The disadvantage of this method is even more obvious.
+First, how should we find and define the inactive compound?
+In some datasets (**DUD-E** and **DEKOIS** series), decoys are artificial, which might have similar physiochemical properties to actives but different 2D-topology, vice versa.
+Because of this, people are always asking whether these decoys are really decoys.
+Such an issue is common in data-driven drug discovery.
+That is the lack of true negative data.
+Second, does the **AUROC** really work properly?
+The answer is, sometimes.
+Because